 Belgrade Theatre, Coventry

-Muddy says Established in post-war Britain, the Belgrade remains one of the largest regional producing UK theatres and a vital force in the city with excellent outreach work.
+Established in post-war Britain, the Belgrade remains one of the UK's largest regional producing theatres celebrated for its brilliant outreach work.
+A key partner of Coventry UK City of Culture 2021 with newly revamped café bars.

 The Belgrade Theatre was built in 1958 as part of the reconstruction of Coventry after World War II.